SEO, Website Design

 Questions that Answers ‘People Also Ask’ and FAQs

 Do some research on the SERPs you’re targeting.
 The first place to look is the People Also Ask (PAA) box.
 Incorporating questions and answers in your content can help you provide a comprehensive answer to whatever query someone might have.
 Additionally, create an FAQ page that covers all the topics related to your website or business.
-Doing so will help search engines understand your content better, making it easier for them to rank it higher in SERPs.
+Doing so will help search engines better understand your content, making it easier for them to rank it higher in SERPs.

 On-Page SEO Structured Data